ayoub-z/HU_WebShop/README.md

 # HU_WebShop
+By Dennis Besselsen, Levi Verhoef and Ayoub Zouin

 This is a project we did for Hogeschool Utrecht HBO-ICT.
 We had to convert a mongodb document store into an SQL relational database.
 To do this, we designed a database model and then wrote python functions to fill tables.
 Make sure to edit your database connection details to fit your database.